efekarakus/efekarakus-blog/_posts/2021-12-18-client-side-platforms-thoughts.md

 **Suggest follow-up actions**.
 In order to slowly introduce clients to advanced functionality, recommend follow-up actions to users.
 For example, when a user creates a service with `copilot svc init`, Copilot hints to the client that more configuration is available at `path/to/manifest.yml` and they can run `copilot svc deploy` to update their service.

 ### Drawing a boundary
 > Don’t hide power.
-Leave it to the client. - Butler Lampson
+Leave it to the client. —Butler Lampson
+>
+> The cost of adding a feature isn’t just the time it takes to code it, [it’s the] obstacle to future expansion. ...
+Pick the features that don’t fight each other. —John Carmack

 **Operations and performance are desirable properties**.
 Clients should have access to configuration that allows their applications to scale, be reliable, resilient, and performant.
-These underlying component properties should not be hidden by the platform.
-Here is an overview of feature requests that should be accepted by the client-side platform: surfacing autoscaling properties (scale), task count (reliability), health checks (reliability), deployment configuration (reliability), allowing setting automated tests and monitoring for pipeline stages (reliability), setting retries, timeouts, throttling for dependencies (resiliency), throttling incoming requests (resiliency), more cpu, memory, storage (performance).
+These underlying component properties should not be hidden by the client-side platform.
+Here is an overview of feature requests that should be accepted by the platform: surfacing autoscaling properties (scale), task count (reliability), health checks (reliability), deployment configuration (reliability), allowing setting automated tests and monitoring for pipeline stages (reliability), setting retries, timeouts, throttling for dependencies (resiliency), throttling incoming requests (resiliency), more cpu, memory, storage (performance).

+We don't want to implement every single specific asks from customers as it can lead to a codebase so fragile that seemingly simple changes wind up taking a very long time.
+In order to minimize feature creep, **stick to your viewpoint**, **pick features that don't fight each other**, and **if in doubt, leave it out**.
+If the essence of the customer's ask does not match the platform's viewpoint, then the system should not directly support the feature.
+Instead, the request should be evaluated as a datapoint for an extension.
+The client should be able to "peel the onion" and mitigate the request on their own.
+For example, let's consider Copilot's mission "helping build containerized applications on AWS with _DevOps best practices_" as a viewpoint.
+When a client creates a database with the tool, Copilot generates CloudFormation templates that conform to the "database per service" pattern [[9]](#9).
+If a client wants to deviate from the recommendation and have more than one microservice access the database, then they have to understand CloudFormation and modify the templates on their own.
+In general, if you're not clear on the problems a feature request solves then wait it out.
+Reach out to multiple customers, search for commonalities, try to find a single interface that can be used for multiple usecases.

 ### Exposing internal layers
 > The flaw in this approach is that it presumes that the designer of the programming language will build into the language most of the abstractions that users of the language will want.
-Such foresight is not given to many; and even if it were, a language containing so many built-in abstractions might well be so unwieldy as to be unusable. - Barbara Liskov
+Such foresight is not given to many; and even if it were, a language containing so many built-in abstractions might well be so unwieldy as to be unusable. —Barbara Liskov

-It's more important to have reflexive features rather than getting the extension points right.
+An effective way of surfacing extension points to clients is to build **reflexive features**.
+These are foundational features that can be used as building blocks by both the client and the platform.
+For example, `copilot storage init` is a utility command that creates CloudFormation templates to wire databases (such as DynamoDB) to a microservice.
+However, clients have the freedom to skip the command and instead write their own templates to connect a resource not yet supported (such as OpenSearch) by the platform to the service.
+Both Copilot and the clients use the same mechanism under the hood (CloudFormation templates under a special path) to support the creation of additional AWS resources for a microservice.

+## Conclusion

 ## Further material
 <span id="1">[[1]](#1)</span> Lampson, Butler W. "Software components: Only the giants survive."
 Computer Systems.
 Springer, New York, NY, 2004.
 137-145.
 [Link](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.14.9546&rep=rep1&type=pdf#page=133)